The Fate of The Country With Steve Bannon & Chase Geiser | One American Podcast

 I wasn't a great, I mean, I read everything, but I wasn't a great student.

-And uh, and uh it just kind of drifted in in those young years.
+And it just kind of drifted in those young years.

-And the one thing I can tell you uh from dealing with some of the wealthiest people in the world and dealing at the highest levels of Wall Street and in corporate America, throughout the world, whether it's in Paris or Shanghai or New York or Hollywood, the one thing that people always tell me they regret is not going into the military when they're 20.
+And the one thing I can tell you from dealing with some of the wealthiest people in the world and dealing at the highest levels of Wall Street and in corporate America throughout the world, whether it's in Paris or Shanghai or New York or Hollywood, the one thing that people always tell me they regret is not going into the military when they're 20 if they could vote over again.

-So, no, I think it's a thing of stick to itness and grit to learn how to take that and to develop in yourself and just be relentless.
+So, no, I think it's a thing of stick-to-hiveness and grit to learn how to take that and to develop in yourself and just be relentless.

-If you once you commit, once you commit to something, you're gonna see all of a sudden, wow, I'm I'm I'm meeting this person.
+Once you commit, once you commit to something, you're going to see all of a sudden, wow, I'm meeting this person.

-Uh, I'm meeting uh, you know, that it was called uh, I think the um with the law of success or something a few years ago.
+I'm meeting, you know, it was called, I think, with the law of success or something a few years ago.

 Law of attraction.

-Law of attraction, they had a thing, you know, the the ancients uh had a uh had a saying, your being attracts your life.
+The ancients had a saying, your being attracts your life.

 Your being attracts your life.

-And so that is, I always give that guidance to uh it's one of the reasons I have people watch 12 o'clock high.
+And so that is, I always give that guidance to, it's one of the reasons I have people watch 12 o'clock high.

 One of the first things they have to do is watch 12 o'clock high to see that kind of personification of how you have to ingrain that into yourself.